-On that same London-Doja route, for instance, flying with Oneworld partner British Airlines instead of Qatar Airways would earn you 811 Avios and 10 Qpoints on the cheapest economy fare, 4,055 Avios and 30 Qpoints in business class - with all fare classes earning at the same rate - and 4,866 avios and 40 Qpoints in first class.
+On that same London-Doja route, for instance, flying with Oneworld partner British Airways instead of Qatar Airways would earn you 811 Avios and 10 Qpoints on the cheapest economy fare, 4,055 Avios and 30 Qpoints in business class - with all fare classes earning at the same rate - and 4,866 avios and 40 Qpoints in first class.

-Redeeming Qatar Privilege Club Avios
+Earning Privilege Club Avios on the ground

 Your Avios can be traded in for free flights and upgrades to business and first class with Qatar, and for free flights only with QR’s long line of partners including Qantas and Cathay Pacific.